-Volunteers my schedule their volunteer time by emailing the Volunteer Office.
-All volunteer time must be schedule in advance.
+Volunteers must schedule their volunteer time by logging on to the Volunteer Portal and self-scheduling or by contacting the volunteer coordinator directly.
+All volunteer time must be scheduled in advance.
 Volunteers cannot show up unannounced to serve.

 Volunteers are not permitted to bring other adults with them who have not completed an application and attended an orientation unless previously approved by the Volunteer Office.